Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Effects of Secondary Parameters on the Solidification Shoreline

 \subsection{Oxygen Fugacity of the Magma Ocean}

 The redox state of the mantle exerts significant influence over the speciation of an atmosphere overlaying a magma ocean \citep{HIRSCHMANN2012,Sossi2020,Gaillard2022}.
 Highly reducing mantles result in H$_2$ dominated atmospheres, with CH$_4$ and CO as the main secondary constituents, whereas more oxidising mantles result in H$_2$O-CO$_2$ dominated atmospheres.
 Given that the radiation absorption cross-sections of these molecules differ over the wavelength regime in which the host star is most luminous (figure \ref{fig:molecularopacities}), different atmospheric compositions affect the greenhouse heating of the surface induced by the atmosphere, which will affect the thermal evolution of the planet's magma ocean \citep{Nicholls2024}.
-As a result, the location of the solidification shoreline will change for gas dwarfs with more- or less-oxidising mantles.
+While the atmospheric composition, and thus the oxygen fugacity, can only vary to a limited degree within our gas dwarf constraints (see section \ref{subsec:mmwconstraints}, it is still necessary to understand how the location of the solidification shoreline will change for gas dwarfs with more- or less-oxidising mantles.
 To investigate the effect of mantle oxidation state on the thermal steady state of gas dwarfs, we vary the oxygen fugacity relative to the iron-w\"ustite buffer between $\Delta{\rm IW}=-5$ and $\Delta{\rm IW}=+5$.
+This range was chosen to cover the transition between an H$_2$-dominated and an H$_2$O-dominated atmosphere.

 More oxidising mantles lead to a larger global melt fraction and lower net atmospheric flux (figure \ref{fig:oxygenfugacity}) at the end of the thermal evolution of the planet.
 This result is due to a larger H$_2$O mixing ratio in the atmosphere (figure \ref{fig:oxygenfugacity}); the opacity of H$_2$O over the relevant wavelength regime is much greater than that due to H$_2$-H$_2$ collision-induced absorption (figure \ref{fig:molecularopacities}).
 The higher opacity results in an increased downward longwave radiative flux at the bottom of the atmosphere (figure \ref{fig:oxygenfugacity}), implying greater heating of the surface by the atmosphere and an increased melt fraction.
 However, the increase in melt fraction reaches a maximum at a value of $\Delta{\rm IW}=0$, after which point the melt fraction decreases with increasing oxygen fugacity.
 This change in behaviour is due to the replacement of CO with CO$_2$ as the secondary constituent of the atmosphere, which has a smaller absorption cross-section over the relevant wavelength regime than CO (figure \ref{fig:molecularopacities}).
 The smaller absorption cross-section diminishes the greenhouse effect, leading to a lower global melt fraction.